 All the best,

-Follow-up email after proposal sample
+Follow-up email after sending proposal templates

-Proposal template to offer additional support and answer remaining questions
+Email #3: Follow-up email template to offer additional support and answer remaining questions

 I hope you're doing well.
 I wanted to follow up on my proposal last week.
 I'm really excited about the opportunity to work together and wanted to see if you had any additional questions or concerns that I can address.